Detek001/lotterySimulation/README.md

 Hello everyone,

-this is my first Web App.
-I created a lottery Simulation.
+this was my first project.
+I really enjoyed it.

 Start:
 To start the App you need to open the index.html file.

-I hope you enjoy it.
+I hope you enjoy it to.

 Kind regards
 Detek001